colbyprior/speedies/docs/7. Warbands Generated/Paladins.md

 ### Prayers
 *Spellcasting*

 This unit can cast Prayer spells.
-Immediately pick one spell from this school to be known.
-They can still use armour and a shield while casting unlike other spells.
+Immediately pick one spell from this school to learn.
+This unit can still use armour and a shield while casting, unlike other spell types.
 ### Healer
 *Inherent*